mike632t/x11-calc/README.md

 ### Known Issues

-Attempting to compile using a later version of 'gcc' will generates several warning messages owing the the use of 'ftime()' which has been deprecated.
+Attempting to compile using a later version of 'gcc' will result in several warning  messages being generated due to the the use of 'ftime()' which has been deprecated.

 Need  to sort out colour mapping to allow program to run on a display  with less than 24 -bit colour - may get round to this be one day...